JohannesBuchner/APEMoST/doc/general.rst

 APEMoST enables the user to perform parameter estimation in a simple way:
 Only three things have to be provided:

 #.
-The Likelihood function
+The likelihood function

 	Specified as a C function (usually ~15 lines of code)

 #.
-The Parameter space
+The parameter space

 	Specified as a text file, containing the borders and starting points

 #.
 A data file

-   A table of data the Likelihood function can work on is read in as a matrix.
+	A table of data the likelihood function can work on is read in and available as a matrix.

 Fundamentals